Andreloui5/3DCreditCardForm/README.md

 Click **Save Changes** at the bottom of the page and open your code editor.

 (For the sake of this guide, you will create a checkout with this single product.
-It is important to note that `Commerce` is immensely customizeable, and it is easy to add products and variants to any store.
-If you would like to see how multiple products with variants can be handled, check out [this guide](https://github.com/kingmoc/adding-products-cart-cjs-react/blob/master/README.md).)
+It is important to note that `Commerce` is immensely customizable, and it is easy to add products and variants to any store.
+If you would like to see how you can handle multiple products with variants, check out [this guide](https://github.com/kingmoc/adding-products-cart-cjs-react/blob/master/README.md).)

 **2. Setting up your file structure**

-In order to keep things as simple as possible, the checkout will be set up as a stand-alone application.
+This guide details a stand-alone checkout application.
 It is fairly straightforward to integrate it with the previous guides by using `react-router`.
 If you would like assistance setting up your routes, [Kingmoc's guide](https://github.com/kingmoc/adding-products-cart-cjs-react/blob/master/README.md) covers routing in detail.

 For this guide, you will need the following files and folders in your `src` folder.
 ```